 Dundon is a consistent supporter of Dallas charities, with a focus on academic and sports-community focused initiatives.
 Of note is his support of the Salesmanship Club of Dallas, which hosts the PGA’s annual AT&T Byron Nelson, one of the largest fundraisers for the Momentous Institute, a leading provider of therapeutic and education services that impacts 6,000 kids and family members each year.
 To help support the Salesmanship Club, Dundon funded the construction and development of Trinity Forest Golf Club, a premier, non-profit, 18-hole championship golf course and 9-hole short course that has served as the home of the Byron Nelson.
 Opened in 2017, Trinity Forest features a private golf facility built for Southern Methodist University’s men’s and women’s golf teams, and provides support for the First Tee of Dallas, a non-profit organization that leverages golf to develop character building amongst the youth.
 Dundon formed the Dundon Family Charitable Fund, which will support various qualified non-profit initiatives, with a focus on supporting academic and athletic initiatives at top universities in the U.S.

-Shaun Nicholson is in his 11th season with the Hurricanes’ organization and his second as the team’s chief financial officer.
-As CFO, Nicholson oversees the accounting, finance and payroll functions for the Hurricanes and PNC Arena.
+Shaun Nicholson is entering his 13th season with the Hurricanes’ organization and his fourth as the team’s chief financial officer.
+As CFO, Nicholson oversees the accounting, finance and payroll functions for the Hurricanes and Lenovo Center.
 He also serves as treasurer for the Carolina Hurricanes Foundation.

 Since joining the Hurricanes’ organization in 2013, Nicholson has served as accounting manager, director of finance and controller.
 He began his career in audit and advisory services with KPMG in Washington, D.C., and after relocating to Raleigh, he held financial management roles with a Raleigh-based equipment financing company and later a Chapel Hill-based alternative investment advisor.